What Do Private Investigators Need To Know About Insurance Policies

 It might seem like E&O private investigators insurance and CGL is all the coverage that any private investigator needs.
 Unfortunately, that is not the case.
 As mentioned-above PIs are faced with a variety of risks on any given day, and this is why it is always imperative to ensure that you are protected.
 It is important to go into the ordeal with eye wide open and in order to do that; you need to know about some of the other policies you need to acquire.

-Cyber Liability Insurance – At any given time you will have a variety of provocative information on your laptop.
+At any given time you will have a variety of provocative information on your laptop.
 Maybe you have pictures of a cheating spouse or your client’s billing information.
-Whatever the situation is, if a hacker gets ahold of this personal information and leaks it, you could be in a major situation.
+Whatever the situation is, if a hacker gets a hold of this personal information and leaks it, you could be in a major situation.
 Depending on the popularity and temper of the client you might be looking at a hefty lawsuit.
 This is the type of situation where cyber liability insurance can come in handy, as it will protect you from legal fees.

 Know The Costs Beforehand

-It is no big secret that the PI business is a risky one, which means you can expect to pay more for certain types of insurance.
+It is no big secret that the PI business, just like other 100’s of other professionals that need insurance, is a risky one, which means you can expect to pay more for certain types of insurance.
 While the business might be risky, there are still a variety of other factors that can determine the overall cost of your insurance.
 For instance, your previous driving record and credit history can play a major role when it comes to the cost auto liability insurance.
 Nonetheless, you at least need to have a basic ideal of what you can expect to pay.

 - Commercial Auto Liability Insurance – $900 a year per employee

 - Firearms Cover Endorsement – $100 to $200 a year

 - Cyber Liability Insurance – $30 a month

 Don’t get too fixated on the prices, as these could be lower or higher based on your specific record and needs.
 Give us a call or visit us to get a more accurate quote and learn to apply for liability insurance with the help of our professional standing by.